 As well as meeting the needs of elite swimmers the new centre will provide a range of leisure opportunities for the wider community.
 In 2013, the facility will host the aquatic element of the World Police and Fire Games and in 2014 provide training facilities for the Glasgow Commonwealth Games.
 In addition a number of national events takes place annually.

 At a time when public sector funds and discretionary services are under significant pressure, the Council was delighted with the new facility.
-The building is on track to maintain the BREEAM Excellent rating at the post-construction review and it is also proposed to do a DQI assessment at operational stage to consider on-going policies and procedures in addition to existing building and fabric layout.
+The building is on track to maintain the BREEAM Excellent rating at the post-construction review.
+More than the effective DQI Mid-design assessment, it is also proposed to do a DQI assessment at operational stage to consider on-going policies and procedures in addition to existing building and fabric layout.